SE-Stuttgart/riot/orga/charter/charter.md

 ### Working Agreements

 * We define *Done* for our stories as:
-* We hold (bi-)weekly standup meetings on ... from ...--...
+  * Every artefact is reviewed by 1-3 team members.
+  * Code is tested.
+  * Code is documented.
+  * Acceptance criteria are fulfilled.
+* We hold weekly standup meetings on Monday or Thursday.
+The exact date and time will be found by a Doodle (Stefan Wagner will set it up).
+During the semester, everyone has to attend in person.
+During the holidays, Skype is also acceptable.
+The meeting is no longer than 30 minutes.
+The whole core team is present.
-* We hold monthly story-writing sessions and backlog grooming on ... from ... to ...
+* We hold planning meetings for story-writing sessions, team creation and backlog grooming.
-* We run an Agile Release Train (ART) to synchronise the work of the teams in the project with one dedicated architecture team.
+* We use Gitlab as versioning system and Jenkins as CI.
+We communicate using a mailing list.
+We might use Teamscale and Jira.
 * We write all textual documents in Markdown.
+* The sprint length is four weeks.
+* The students work 40% of their available time on the project.
+* Subteams decide for their assigned tasks; others may give input.